libgdx/gdx-liftoff/GWT.md

     effectively a `double`.
-Math with `int` is as fast as it gets on HTML, but instead of a result overflowing numerically, which all other platforms do in a standardized way (on desktop, Android, and iOS, you can rely on `Integer.MAX_VALUE + 1 == Integer.MIN_VALUE` being `true`), the value will go up to a number that can't be written in Java code as one value, will print as being larger than `Integer.MAX_VALUE` or smaller than `Integer.MIN_VALUE`, and, if it gets far enough away from 0, will lose precision, eventually being unable to represent large spans of valid integers.
-You can force a Number that has gone out-of-range back into a 32-bit value between `Integer.MIN_VALUE` and `Integer.MAX_VALUE` by using any bitwise math on it.
+Math with `int` is as fast as it gets on HTML, but instead of a result overflowing numerically, which all other platforms do in a standardized way (on desktop, Android, and iOS, you can rely on `Integer.MAX_VALUE + 1 == Integer.MIN_VALUE` being `true`), the value will go up to a number that can't be written in Java code as one value.
+This Number will print as being larger than `Integer.MAX_VALUE` or smaller than `Integer.MIN_VALUE`, and, if it gets far enough away from 0, will lose precision, eventually being unable to represent large spans of valid integers.
+Initially, this manifests as very large odd numbers being impossible to store, meaning something like `i++` in a loop just won't change `i`.
+    - You can force an int/Number that has gone out-of-range back into a 32-bit value between `Integer.MIN_VALUE` and `Integer.MAX_VALUE` by using any bitwise math on it.
 The simplest thing to recommend is when a value `int over;` has potentially overflowed, to assign it `over = over | 0`, which works like overflow on desktop as long as `over` hasn't already lost precision from going too far from 0.
-    Multipliers should be used carefully with ints on GWT; if a multiplier is larger than about 2000000 (0x1fffff, specifically) or smaller than about -2000000, and it is multiplied by an arbitrary int (one which can be any 32-bit value), then precision loss may occur even if you do a bitwise operation afterwards.
+Large multipliers should be used carefully with ints on GWT; if a multiplier is larger than about 2000000 (0x1fffff, specifically) or smaller than about -2000000, and it is multiplied by an arbitrary int (one which can be any 32-bit value), then precision loss may occur even if you do a bitwise operation afterwards.